githubixx/ansible-role-harden-linux/README.md

   - "::1/128"
 ```

-And finally a NTP package can be installed/configured.
+Also NTP packages can be installed/configured.
 This is optional.
-By default `openntpd` is used.
-You can als use `ntp` package.
-But `openntpd` has the advantage that it doesn't listen on any ports by default.
+By default I'd recommend to use `systemd-timesyncd`.
+You can also use `ntp` package.
+But `openntpd` and `systemd-timesyncd` have the advantage that they don't listen on any ports by default.
 If you just want to keep the hosts clock in sync this is absolutely sufficient.
 Having the same time on all your hosts is critical for some services.
-E.g. for certificate validation, for etcd, databases, ...
-If you remove this variable no NTP package will be installed and you're on your own:

-And finally a NTP package can be installed/configured.
-This is optional but having the same time on all your hosts is critical for some services.
-E.g. for certificate validation, for etcd, databases, cryptography, ...
-By default `harden_linux_ntp` variable is commented so no NTP service will be installed.
+E.g. for certificate validation, for etcd, databases, cryptography, and so on.

 Valid options for `harden_linux_ntp` are: